suchialex/CINS3002-CW06/instructions.md

 </details>

 <details>
-  <summary>💡 Testing</summary>
+  <summary>📜 Testing</summary>

 - If the user enters ten thousand, the output must be Invalid Price Entered
 - If the user enters $1000, the output must be Invalid Price Entered
-- If the user enters 350.99, it is a valid input
+- If the user enters 455 or 350.99, those are valid input

 </details>
 </details>